Minimal genera of open 4-manifolds: Controlling the genus function

-\begin{thm} Let $X$ be the interior of a connected handlebody with all indices $\le 2$.
+\begin{thm} Let $X$ be the interior of a connected 2--handlebody.
 Suppose that $X$ is oriented and ${\rm H}_2(X)$ is finitely generated.
-Then any filtration of ${\rm H}_2(X)$ consisting of $b_2(X)+1$ distinct direct summands is realized as the genus filtration of some Stein-Casson smoothing on $X$, and the characteristic genera can be chosen to increase arbitrarily rapidly. \end{thm}
+Then any filtration of ${\rm H}_2(X)$ consisting of $b_2(X)+1$ distinct direct summands is realized as the genus filtration of some Stein--Casson smoothing on $X$, and the characteristic genera can be chosen to increase arbitrarily rapidly. \end{thm}

 \begin{proof} Let $\alpha_1,\dots,\alpha_{b_2(X)}$ be a basis for ${\rm H}_2(X)$ such that the $i^{th}$ subgroup in the filtration is the span of $\alpha_1,\dots,\alpha_{i-1}$.
 This basis is carried by some finite subhandlebody of $X$.
-Slide handles so that the first $b_2(X)$ 2-handles each represent the corresponding elements $\alpha_i$.
+Slide handles so that the first $b_2(X)$ 2--handles each represent the corresponding elements $\alpha_i$.
 Now apply Lemma~\ref{main} with $\pi=\id_X$. \end{proof}

-As we saw in Theorem~\ref{cantor} and Example~\ref{bundles}(c), Addendum~\ref{mainadd} allows us to construct exotic smoothings extending a fixed smoothing on an open subset.
-Here is a more direct example:

-\begin{thm} Let $X\subset X'$ be interiors of an oriented handlebody pair with all indices $\le 2$, and let $\Sigma$ be a Stein-Casson smoothing of $X$.
-If inclusion ${\rm H}_2(X)\to {\rm H}_2(X')$ is not surjective, then there are infinitely many Stein-Casson smoothings of $X'$ extending $\Sigma$, up to diffeomorphisms preserving ${\rm H}_2(X)$ setwise.
-If there is also an integer $g$ for which ${\rm H}_2(X)$ is spanned by $\Sigma$-smooth surfaces in $X$ with genus $\le g$ and self-intersection $\ge-g$ (as is always true if ${\rm H}_2(X)$ is finitely generated), then there are infinitely many diffeomorphism types of such smoothings. \end{thm}

-\begin{proof} Apply Lemma~\ref{main} and its addendum, setting $X_0=X_1=X$ with smoothing $\Sigma$, and $X_2=X'$, choosing arbitrarily large values of $k_1$.
-Then $A_0=A_1={\rm H}_2(X)$, and the relative genus function distinguishes infinitely many of these smoothings up to diffeomorphisms preserving this group.
-If there is a $g$ as given, then by the adjunction inequality, $2g$ bounds the self-intersections above.
-For $k_1\ge 2g$, $A_1=\Gamma_{2g}$ is preserved by any diffeomorphism between these smoothings. \end{proof}